Paul Ranger: Playing career

 Ranger played his junior career with the Oshawa Generals of the Ontario Hockey League (OHL).
-After being drafted 183rd overall in the 2002 NHL Entry Draft by the Tampa Bay Lightning, he played two more seasons with the Generals before signing with the Springfield Falcons of the American Hockey League (AHL) during the 2004–05 NHL lockout.
+After being drafted 183rd overall in the 2002 NHL entry draft by the Tampa Bay Lightning, he played two more seasons with the Generals before signing with the Springfield Falcons of the American Hockey League (AHL) during the 2004–05 NHL lockout.
 After the lockout, he played 76 games with the Lightning, recording 18 points.

 In October 2009, Ranger approached Lightning team personnel before practice and requested a leave of absence without pay, which the team agreed to.
 During his time away from playing, he attended the University of Ottawa and helped coach bantam ice hockey in his hometown, with help from David Branch, commissioner of the OHL.

 On August 21, 2012, after almost three seasons after last playing at professional level, Ranger signed a minor league deal with the Toronto Marlies of the AHL.
 His agent approached the team to inquire about his return to the NHL.
 Even after his return, Ranger has declined to talk about the specific details about why he chose to return to professional ice hockey.
 After a successful return to playing with the Marlies, Ranger signed with the Toronto Maple Leafs for the 2013–14 season.

-On July 17, 2014, after a single season with the Maple Leafs, Ranger opted to continue his career abroad, signing a two-year contract to help solidify the defense of Genève-Servette HC in the Swiss National League A. He played only 23 games in his first season with the team and was a healthy scratch for most of the 2014–15 season before being loaned to the Kloten Flyers for four games on January 2, 2015.
+On July 17, 2014, after a single season with the Maple Leafs, Ranger opted to continue his career abroad, signing a two-year contract to help solidify the defence of Genève-Servette HC in the Swiss National League A. He played only 23 games in his first season with the team and was a healthy scratch for most of the 2014–15 season before being loaned to the Kloten Flyers for four games on January 2, 2015.

 In 2018, he was the subject of "The Mystery of Paul Ranger", a documentary feature on TSN.
 The segment's creators, Matt Dorman, Darren Dreger, James Judges, Nigel Akam, Kevin Fallis and Darren Oliver, received a Canadian Screen Award nomination for Best Sports Feature Segment at the 7th Canadian Screen Awards.